kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 #### Mirror pods

 For this KEP, we will not treat mirror pods in any special way.
-Due to the way they are currently implemented in the kubelet and apiserver, this means two things:
+Due to the way they are currently implemented in the kubelet and apiserver, this means:

-1. If a mirror pod's spec is modified manually, its `metadata.generation` will be bumped accordingly.
+1. If a mirror pod's spec is modified manually by a client via the apiserver, its `metadata.generation` will be bumped accordingly.
+1. If a static pod's manifest is updated, the kubelet treats this as a pod deletion followed by a pod creation, which will reset the `metadata.generation` of the corresponding mirror pod to 1.
-2. The kubelet does not currently propagate the mirror pod's `metadata.generation` to the place where the pod status is updated today, so the `observedGeneration` fields of mirror pods will remain unpopulated.
+1. The kubelet does not currently propagate the mirror pod's `metadata.generation` to the place where the pod status is updated today, so the `observedGeneration` fields of mirror pods will remain unpopulated.